 An exit strategy is one of the vital keys to a trading plan.
 Many traders, for example, join a trade without an exit plan, and as a result, they are more likely to take profits too soon or, worse, run losses.
 Traders should be aware of the exits accessible to them and design a quit strategy that will minimize risks while locking in gains.

-The difference between business exit strategies and trading exit strategies:
+The differences between business exit strategies and trading exit strategies:

 |Business Exit Strategy||Trading Exit Strategy|